Tiny-Foxes/OutFox-Translations/README.md

 [StepMania]
 Failed to create the context to test OpenGL=Failed to create the context to test OpenGL # New

+[OptionExplanations]
+EffectVolume=Change the volume for sound effects. # New

+[OptionTitles]
+EffectVolume=Sound Effect Volume # New

+[ScreenDebugOverlay]
+Effect Volume Up=Effect Volume Up # New
+Effect Volume Down=Effect Volume Down # New

 [StepsType]
 Para_Eight=8 Sensor # New